-In the examination of halakhot in this section I will try to answer the additional fundamental questions that I posed at the beginning of this article specifically regarding takkanot ‘ways of peace’, and meta-halakhic principles in general: Does a meta-halakhic principle, as a ‘judicial value’ have standing as an ‘absolute value’, reflecting the ‘proper situation’ (ethically or socially) that the creators of the halakhah wish to achieve with the aid of their taqqana?
-Another question that I will examine is whether the decision arrived at within a specific social historical cultural and made according to the meta-halakhic principle was seen as binding by adjudicators operating in a different historical context?
+In the examination of halakhot in this section I will attempt to answer the other fundamental questions that I posed at the beginning of this article, concerning "ways of peace" takanot in particular, and meta-halakhic principles in general: Does a meta-halakhic principle, as a "judicial value" have standing as an "absolute value," reflecting the "proper situation" (ethically or socially) that the creators of the halakhah wish to achieve with the aid of their takanah?
+Another question that I will examine is whether the decision, in accordance with the meta-halakhic principle, reached within a specific social, historical, and cultural context was seen as binding by authorities operating in a different historical context?

-Gleanings, The Forgotten Sheaf, and Peah are part of the biblical halakhot for the sake of the impoverished of Israel.
-Although the rule does not permit distribution of the ‘gifts to the poor’ also to gentiles, but it does determine that one cannot prevent the gentile poor who enter the field from also taking what has been left.
+The gleanings of the field, forgotten sheaves, and pe’ah are all biblical halakhot whose purpose is to aid poor Israelites.
+While the law does not permit distribution of such "gifts to the poor" to gentiles as well, it does determine that one cannot prevent a poor gentile from also taking what has been left in the field.
 But one wonders why is it necessary to ordain consent if there is no encouragement to actively give to the gentiles?
-In all probability because while there is no halakhah here that allows a clear constraint, the permission granted to gentiles to gather the Forgotten Sheaf, the Gleanings and the Peah could decrease the portion of the Israelite poor, and that would be theft from the poor.
+In all probability, it is because there is no halakhah here that allows a clear constraint, the permission granted to gentiles to gather the forgotten sheaves, the gleanings of the field, and pe’ah could decrease the portion received by poor Israelites, which would be considered theft from the poor.
 Hence the sages saw the necessity of anchoring it in a ruling.

 The parallel Tosefta Gittin 3:13-14, adds more obligations:

-‘ A city that has Israel and gentiles the leaders tax Israel and the gentiles ‘in the interest of peace’;
+A city that has Israel and gentiles the leaders tax Israel and the gentiles "in the interest of peace";

-Provide for the gentile poor with the Israelite poor ‘in the interest of peace’;
+Provide for the gentile poor with the Israelite poor "in the interest of peace";

-Eulogize and bury dead gentiles ‘in the interest of peace’;
+Eulogize and bury dead gentiles "in the interest of peace";

-Comfort the mourners of the gentiles ‘in the interest of peace’
+Comfort the mourners of the gentiles "in the interest of peace"

-(Vienna Codex., Lieberman ed. p.
-259)

-Later we also find the baraita in the Palestinian Talmud, Gittin 5:9, 47c
+Later, we also find the following baraita in the Palestinian Talmud, Gittin 5:9, 47c:

 We learn, that a city that has gentiles that Israel appoints a gentile treasurer and an Israelite treasurer and collects taxes from both the gentiles and from Israel.
 It also provides for the poor of the gentiles and the poor of Israel.